tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 **If you are unsure about being an early adopter:**

-In case you can order a virtual card from your IBAN, you should do that.
-It means you are not considered an early adopter and you do not need to add a new account before ordering your virtual card.
+If you can order a virtual card from your IBAN, you should do so.
+This means you are not considered an early adopter and do not need to add a new account before ordering your virtual card.

 Additionally, when adding a new account next to your initial IBAN, the fee should be 0 for early adopters.